anyaevostinar/anyaevostinar.github.io/classes/361-f22/lab-cpp.md

 ## Extra
-If you have extra time, you are encouraged to try out other HackerRank C++ activities to get more practice.
+If you have extra time, try out other HackerRank C++ activities to get more practice.
 We'll continue to check in on C++ in the coming weeks, so getting more practice will be helpful.

+You can also [learn a bit/refresh about Git](https://www.w3schools.com/git/default.asp?remote=github), which we'll be using in a basic capacity for submitting assignments.